• Skip to primary navigation

 Instructions

 1. Make the pumpkin purée.
-Skip step. #2 if using canned pumpkin OR head over here to get the homemade pumpkin purée recipe.
+Skip this step if using canned pumpkin OR head over here to get the 20-minute homemade pumpkin purée recipe.

 3. Mix the wet ingredients.
-Whisk together the pumpkin purée, buttermilk, egg yolks, and vanilla, and set aside. *Do not add the melted butter yet.
+Whisk together the pumpkin purée, buttermilk (or faux buttermilk), egg yolks, and vanilla, and set aside. *Do not add the melted butter yet.

 5. Cook the pancakes.
-Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium and add about 1/3 cup pancake batter to the hot (but not smoking) pan.
-Cook until bubbles form and pancakes are slightly dry around the edges, about 3 minutes.
+Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium, and add about ⅓ cup pancake batter to the hot (but not smoking) pan.
+Cook until bubbles form and berry pecan pancakes are slightly dry around the edges, about 3 minutes.
 Flip and cook until golden about 2 to 3 minutes more.
 Repeat with remaining batter, serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven, Enjoy!

 Notes

-• If you have a bit more time, you can separate the egg whites from the yolks and whip the whites to stiff peaks and fold them into the batter at the end for even more pancake lift (check out these pumpkin pancakes over here where I use that method).
-It’s up to you because either way, these pancakes are delicious.
+• If you have a bit more time, you can separate the egg whites from the yolks whip the whites to stiff peaks, and fold them into the batter at the end.

 Techniques For Making Better Pancakes From Scratch (Photographed Above)